-Drivers significantly accelerate or decelerate within Economic conditionsGovernment policies nented within the region. • Local council plans ach region, resulting in a movement from a.
-Abnormal weatherChanges in climate demand.
-Technology adoption ipply increases.
-Economic conditions Government policies Decarbonisation Consumer behaviour ease their demand.
-Economic conditionsGovernment policies nay be commissioned.
-Economic conditionsGovernment policiesDecarbonisation rements for reliability and/or their vels of service.
-Consumer behaviour and expectations Economic conditions Major weather events ould experience major natural disasters or extreme storm.
-Weather and major natural disasters resources from scheduled maintenance. equire significant repair or Asset management agement could generate replacement or ficantly differ from those currently forecast. ge, requiring MainPower to achieve nd safety standards, or design or Government policies and regulations
+Drivers Ild significantly accelerate or decelerate within Economic conditionsGovernment policies lemented within the region. • Local council plans n each region, resulting in a movement from ⁄ersa.
+Abnormal weatherChanges in climate on demand.
+Technology adoption e supply increases.
+Economic conditions Government policies Decarbonisation Consumer behaviour or cease their demand.
+Economic conditionsGovernment policies s may be commissioned.
+Economic conditionsGovernment policiesDecarbonisation quirements for reliability and/or their er levels of service.
+Consumer behaviour and expectationsEconomic conditionsMajor weather events could experience major natural disasters Weather and r natural disaster vert resources from scheduled maintenance. d require significant repair or • Asset management nanagement could generate replacement or ignificantly differ from those currently forecast. hange, requiring MainPower to achieve h and safety standards, or design or Government policies and regulations a range of cost pressures, including those that apply to skilled components (e.g. copper, aluminium, steel), New Zealand dollar uts such as fuel.
+We have applied the Westpac Economics Forecast for the purpose of converting our constant price forecasts to able 2.9.